 A distribution from a designated Roth account that is a qualified distribution is tax free.
-A qualified distribution is a payment that is made both after age 591⁄2 (or after death or disability) and after the 5-tax-year period that begins with the first day of the first tax year in which the employee makes a contribution to the designated Roth account.
+A qualified distribution is a payment that is made both after age 591⁄2 (or after death or disability) and after the 5-tax-year period that begins with the first day of the first tax year in which a contribution is made to the designated Roth account.
 Certain amounts, including corrective distributions, cannot be qualified distributions.
 See Regulations section 1.402A-1.